How to identify and treat parasitic diseases in children. Features of therapy for parasitic infestations in children Helminth infections in children

 • helminthiases protect against the development of atopy;

-The most important point is that helminths in childrenaggravate the allergic situation.
+The most important point is that helminths in children aggravate the allergic situation.

 Who is at risk?

-• workers of meat processing plants;
+• meat processing plant workers;

 • people working in laboratories.

-Schistosomatous cercariasis
+Schistosomatid cercariasis

 Scabies